Merton Road, Slough, SL1 1QW

 St Andrew's also has strong links with other Churches in Slough, and bears witness ecumenically at, for example, the annual Good Friday procession down Slough High Street.

 In recent years, St Andrew's members have joined with Ledgers Road for their evening services.
-Now they and Hampshire Avenue — the three Methodist Churches in Slough — have started a joint initiative to show that Methodism is indeed "Alive in Slough".
+On occasions they and Hampshire Avenue — the three Methodist Churches in Slough — have shared a joint initiative to show that Methodism is indeed "Alive in Slough".

 Is it only 25 Years?
 A History of Methodism in Central Slough by Colin Shepherdson JP, 1991

 - See the companion pages: